hritik2002/Hackathon1_ALTF4/README.md

 # video streaming educational site to learn web dev

-> Link to the website https://e-tutorial.herokuapp.com/
+## Submission for College's online hackathon 2021 star2

-> Used React for frontend .
+ Link to the website https://e-tutorial.herokuapp.com/

 ## Overview of the project